tum-pbs/PhiFlow/documentation/Fields.md

 ## Mathematical Operations on Fields

 All functions from `phi.math` can be applied to Fields.
-They act only on `Field.data`.
+They act only on `Field.values`.
 Operators like +, -, * are also implemented.
 Currently, mathematical operations should only be performed on sampled Fields such as CenteredGrid or StaggeredGrid.